+4.2 acres.
 It consists mainly of a miniature butte, or abrupt rocky knoll, with cliff-like sides.
-It is a particularly imposing specimen of the characteristic local rocky scenerry of the hills south of the city.
+It is a particularly imposing specimen of the characteristic local rocky scen-enry of the hills south of the city.
 The aim should be to preserve most of it in as natural a condition as possible.
-Vines may be planted to cover the ledge where it has been disfigured, and a narrow rustic stone stairway may be made to wind up to the summit of the little butte, where a terrace-like concourse with a rustic stone parapet may be designed in such a way as to accentuate the cliff on one side, and in this terrace there may be a broad stone tower with open stairway, to afford a vantage point from which to enjoy the distant view.
+Vines may be planted to cover the ledge where it has been disfigured, and a nar-row rustic stone stairway may be made to wind up to the summit of the little butte, where a tormen like concurrent is a constant or the desired in where a terrace-like concourse with a rustic stone parapet may be designed in such a way as to accentuate the cliff on one side, and in this terrace there may be a broad stone tower with open stairway, to afford a vantage point from which to enjoy the distant view.

 At the foot of the butte a little space may be taken for a small shelter, with a yard for sand courts and little children's amusement apparatus.
-Special attention should be given to means for preventing children from clambering over the ledges and destroying the delicate lichens and other plants that add beauty to the
+Special atten-tion should be given to means for preventing children from clambering over the ledges and destroying the delicate lichens and other plants that add beauty to the

-Where the soil is thin over ledge, vines, flowering shrubs, and low, wild, perrennial plants should generally be grown, instead of attempting to extend the clipped lawns over it.
+Where the soil is thin over ledge, vines, flowering shrubs, and low, wild, per-rennais plants should generally be grown, instead of attempting to extend the clipped lawns over it.
 As the pines cannot be regarded as permanent, they should be thinned out and other trees that will stand smoke should be added, particularly small-growing trees, such as thorns, which will afford shade, while not growing so high as to obstruct the view from the terrace.